 Most of the land in the parish lies at about 250m above sea level, 150m higher than Tavistock, with the result that it is a little cooler and wetter.
 South westerly winds bring rain in the summer but Dartmoor shelters us somewhat from cold easterly winds in the winter.
 In North Brentor, unlike most of Britain, light pollution is limited and we can still see the stars on clear nights, including a spectacular view of the Milky Way – a good place to own a telescope!

-There is no shop or post office in Brentor itself or elsewhere in the parish, and there is no longer a school in the village.
+There is no shop, public house or post office in Brentor itself or elsewhere in the parish, and there is no longer a school in the village.
 Compared with most of England the parish is thinly populated, with only about 200 households in total – there are 70 houses in North Brentor itself.
-Nonetheless the community is flourishing, as this website clearly shows.
+Nonetheless the community manages to flourish, as this website clearly shows.

 Public transport is better than might be expected, because Tavistock to Barnstaple buses pass through North Brentor and Lydford Station.
-The service is hourly throughout most of the day to both Tavistock and Okehampton, the nearest shopping towns.
-Both have supermarkets and a wide range of shops.
+The service varies according to demand throughout the day to both Tavistock and Okehampton, the nearest shopping towns.
+Both towns have supermarkets and a wide range of shops.

 North Brentor is special, not just because it has a strong community spirit, but also because of its buildings and open spaces.
-It is not a picture postcard village but it is free of hard edges and too many ugly intrusions into the landscape.
-Our village is free of the inappropriate development that has been allowed in many villages throughout the land, thanks to the protection afforded by its position within the Dartmoor National Park. above all, our position in a most beautiful part of the South West, with our spectacular views to Dartmoor, make this a very special place to live.
+It is not a ‘picture postcard’ village but it is free of hard edges and too many ugly intrusions into the landscape.
+Above all, our position in a most beautiful part of the South West, with our spectacular views to Dartmoor, make this a very special place to live.